Finding Minimum Matching Cuts in $H$-free Graphs

-\begin{claimproof} Let $C'$ be a connected component of $G[Z]$ containing a vertex without a blue neighbour and such that $C'$ is not adjacent to $b$.
-Note that this implies that $C'$ consists of at least $2$ vertices.
-Let $b' \in B$ be a blue neighbour of $C'$ which exists by R4.
-If $C'$ has several blue neighbours, we choose the one with the smallest distance to $b$.
-Let $b = b_0 \, \dots \, b_\ell=b'$, for $\ell\leq 6$ be the shortest blue path between $b$ and $b'$.
-Further, let $u \in C'$ be a neighbour of $b'$, $v \in C'$ be a neighbour of $u$ and $q_v \in R$ be the red neighbour of $v$, see Figure~\ref{f-p7-dom-poly}.
+\begin{claimproof} Suppose for a contradiction that there is a connected component $C'$ of $G[Z]$ containing a vertex without a blue neighbour and such that $C'$ is not adjacent to $b$.
+Note that R4 implies that there is a blue neighbour $b' \in B$ of $C'$ and thus, $C'$ consists of at least $2$ vertices.
+If $C'$ has several blue neighbours, we let $b'$ be the one with the smallest distance in $B$ to~$b$.
+Let $b = b_0 \, \dots \, b_\ell=b'$, for $\ell\leq 6$, be the shortest blue path between $b$ and $b'$.
+Further, let $u \in C'$ be a neighbour of $b'$, let $v \in C'$ be a neighbour of $u$ and let $q_u$ and $q_v \in R$ be the red neighbours of $u$ and $v$, see Figure~\ref{f-p7-dom-poly}.